AntonioNoack/Zauber/README.md

 ## Naming

 Programming languages are magic to even most developers, and I like the German words "Zauber" and "Zauberei".
-Compilers were pretty magic to me before I got well into this project too, although I had some JVM2WASM experience.
+Compilers are/were pretty magic to me before I got well into this project too, although I had some [JVM2WASM](https://github.com/AntonioNoack/jvm2wasm) experience.

 I'm also thinking about renaming it to "fux" (German & English mixed) or "fox", but idk...